DanialNoori/simpleStore/readme.md

 All codes that related to implementation of mailers are placed in the `Takeaway` folder. there are two types of classes in this folder:

-- `Transport` that is responsible for sending request to mailer's API. it's not coupled to `Guzzle` implementation so it's easy to test.
+- `Transport` this is responsible for sending request to mailer's API. it's not coupled to `Guzzle` implementation so it's easy to test.
-- MailerTransport such as `SendGridTransport` should provide right data that their API needs.
+- MailerTransport such as `SendGridTransport` should provides right data that their API needs.

-`TransportInterface` that `Transport` implemented it tells us what is the functionality of every mailer.
+`TransportInterface` that `Transport` implemented it, tells us what is the functionality of every mailer.
 ```php
 <?php